rust-munich/website/content/jobs/_index.md

 +++
-title = "Sponsored job ads"
+title = "Job Opportunities"
-# template = "page.html"
+template = "jobs.html"
 +++

-We feature sponsored Rust job ads from companies that support Rust Munich.
-Inquiries welcome.
+We feature Rust job opportunities from companies that support our community.
+All job postings are submitted via GitHub Pull Request to ensure transparency and community involvement.